AleksandarHaralanov/Hats/README.md

 Use PermissionsEx or similar plugins to grant groups the permission, enabling the commands.

+> [!NOTE]
+> Commands, permissions, and configs below are examples of the latest **pre-release** of Hats.
+Not to be confused with the stable release.

 #### Commands:
   - `/hat` - `hats.wear` - Wear the block in hand as a hat.
   - `/hat effects` - `hats.wear` - Toggle personal effects.